Lumenis Receives FDA Approval for Its IPL Device to Manage Dry Eye Disease and Launches OptiLight™

 "We deal with dry eye every day, but unless we address the underlying inflammation, it's difficult to meaningfully impact the disease.
 OptiLight™ helps us to address the inflammation, as shown in Lumenis' IPL clinical trials, and improves signs of dry eye disease due to MGD, positioning it as a valuable tool in our dry eye toolkit," said Dr. Steven J. Dell, medical director of Dell Laser Consultants and lead investigator in the Lumenis' clinical trial submitted to the FDA.

 "Lumenis has launched many 'firsts' in eye care, and we never stop innovating.
 This is why we are excited that our IPL device with patented OPT® technology is the first and only such device to receive FDA approval for improving signs of dry eye disease.
 We're exceptionally proud to elevate dry eye management and to improve the quality of life for millions of patients," said Lumenis CEO Tzipi Ozer-Armon.
 "We are proud to launch OptiLight™️, a light-based system that provides doctors with a safe and effective dry eye procedure to add to their toolkit.
-We look forward to continuous collaboration with doctors across the U.S. and globally, in elevating dry eye care."
+We look forward to continued collaboration with doctors across the U.S. and globally in elevating dry eye care."

 Lumenis will unveil the new OptiLight™ at a formal virtual launch event on May 13, 2021, 7 p.m.
 EDT.
 Register at: www.lumenis.com\optilight.